 Melting the Cheese and Browning the Tortillas

-While assembling, I let some mozzarella melt directly onto the pan.
-This is my favorite part because when the tortillas go on top of that melted cheese, it creates a crispy, golden layer that tastes amazing.
+This is honestly my favorite part—when the tortillas go on top of that melted cheese, it creates a crispy, golden layer that tastes amazing and adds a little extra flair to every bite.

 Adding the Final Touches